tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 ##### Text Editors (Sublime Text)
 Sublime text doesn't suffer from versioning we might see in other software and offers the full-featured version for free!
 The only downside being that an occasional pop-up appears that suggests you purchase a license (as a long-time user I think it's not that annoying).
 Paying a full-license only removes the pop-up!

-Don't mistake sublime's pricing as generosity. sublime isn't free because the developers are generous people (they could be).
+Don't mistake sublime's pricing as generosity.
+Sublime isn't free because the developers are generous people (they could be).
 Sublime needs to compete with other free text editors that have plenty of community support and plugins - keeping Sublime free is a matter of survival.

-# An Important Aside:
+# Answering some important questions & interjections:

 >**Counterpoint: Versioning your product creates new products which breaks the definition**